AK vs AK: Plot

 Javed directs them to where he was told to take Sonam; however, Kashyap insists that Javed is lying.
-They end up arriving at Kashyap's house, where another videocall shows Sonam is in his DVD room.
-When they get in, Sonam is gone and Kashyap's parents have also been abducted.
-After a struggle between the trio, Kashyap reveals the original site and they go there.
+They end up arriving at Kashyap's house, where another video call shows Sonam in his DVD room.
+When they get in, Sonam is gone, and Kashyap's parents have also been abducted.
+After a struggle between the trio, Kashyap reveals the original site, and they go there.
 A mysterious masked man with another camera shows up, but they don't find anyone else as the sun rises and time runs out.
 Although Kashyap repeatedly claims that these events weren't in his script, Kapoor discovers a copy and forces him to read it, which states that Kashyap intentionally diverted him, then planned to take a gun from his bag and force Kapoor to choose between killing himself or Kashyap with it.
 Kapoor interrogates an increasingly agitated Kashyap with the aforementioned gun and accidentally shoots him.

 The perspective shifts to the third person as Kapoor and Yogita drive Kashyap to the hospital.
 Sonam and Kashyap's parents are later found in the basement of Kashyap's home, with Kashyap being charged for their kidnapping.
-As he lays in his hospital bed, Kapoor reveals that he had actually planned everything: angered at Kashyap's comments, he convinced Yogita after the panel show to help frame Kashyap in exchange for a break into the industry and conspired alongside his family to make most of the dramatic turns happen, with Harshvardhan having purposely hit him with the car.
+As he lies in his hospital bed, Kapoor reveals that he had actually planned everything: angered at Kashyap's comments, he convinced Yogita after the panel show to help frame Kashyap in exchange for a break into the industry and conspired alongside his family to make most of the dramatic turns happen, with Harshvardhan having purposely hit him with the car.
 Months later, the resulting film nets some Filmfare Awards for Yogita (as director) and Kapoor, while a deranged Kashyap plots vengeance from a mental asylum.